MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics.md

 ```$ chmod permissions file
 ```

-There are three types of linux users
+There are three types of Linux users
 -  1. owner
 -  2. group
 -  3. world